elyra-ai/elyra/docs/source/user_guide/pipelines.md

    - Optional.
 A list of [Persistent Volume Claims](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) (PVC) to be mounted into the container that executes the component and allows for data exchange between components.
 Format: `/mnt/path=existing-pvc-name`.
 Entries that are empty (`/mnt/path=`) or malformed are ignored.
 Entries with a PVC name considered to be an [invalid Kubernetes resource name](https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#names) will raise a validation error after pipeline submission or export.
 The referenced PVCs must exist in the Kubernetes namespace where the node is executed.
 Note that only certain Apache Airflow operators are capable of supporting volumes in the manner explained here.
    - Data volumes are not mounted when the pipeline is executed locally.
    - Example: `/mnt/vol1=data-pvc`

+   **Kubernetes Tolerations**
+   - Optional.
+A list of [Kubernetes tolerations](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/) to be applied to the pod that executes the component.
+   - Tolerations are ignored when the pipeline is executed locally.

 5. Associate each node with a comment to document its purpose.